-Imports a certificate into AWS Certificate Manager (ACM) to use with services that are integrated with ACM.
+Imports a certificate into Amazon Web Services Certificate Manager (ACM) to use with services that are integrated with ACM.
 Note that integrated services

 allow only certificate types and keys they support to be associated with their resources.
 Further, their support differs depending on whether the certificate is imported into IAM or into ACM.
 For more information, see the documentation for each service.
 For more information about importing certificates into ACM, see Importing Certificates